-Refer the Sustainability Integration, Stakeholder Management and Materiality section on the Corporate Website for further details
+Refer the Sustainability Integration, Stakeholder Management and Materiality section on the Corporate Website for further details.
 As evident from the various frameworks in place, environmental issues such as climate change and resource scarcity, social issues such as the Group's labour practices, talent management, product safety and data security and Governance aspects such as board diversity, executive pay and business ethics are given significant emphasis within the Group.
-The Group's ESG framework is an amalgamation of the various frameworks within the Group.
+The Group's ESG framework is an amalgamation of the various frameworks within the Group and through this, the Group endeavours to ensure sustainable value creation for all stakeholders and mitigate any adverse impacts of Group businesses on the environment, economy and society.
 As such, the ESG disclosures across the Report are captured through the following frameworks: